MichaelHany23/Learning-Multi-Class-Segmentations-From-Single-Class-Datasets/README.md

 ## Overview

-This repository implements state-of-the-art multiclass semantic segmentation using the U-Net architecture, leveraging single-class datasets combined into a multiclass training regime.
+This repository implements multiclass semantic segmentation using the U-Net architecture, leveraging single-class datasets combined into a multiclass training regime.
 Our approach is motivated by the need to perform comprehensive semantic segmentation despite limited full multiclass annotation resources.

 ---